Top Five Productivity Hacks for High School Success

 A technique that is well-known to minimize the amount of cheap dopamine hits on a daily basis is The Monk Mode.

-Right after you wake up from sleep in the morning, a monk doesn’t touch social media or other unnecessary apps for at least 5 hours after your wake up time.
+Right after you wake up from sleep in the morning, don't touch social media or other unnecessary apps for at least 5 hours.

 This will drastically decrease the amount of time you spend on your and will prioritize the amount of time you spend focusing on school work.